joymon/single-page-resume/README.md

 - Clone the repo
 - Change the data/resume.json file with your details
+- Get your profile photo rename it to profile.png and place at [/static/assets/images](/static/assets/images)
 - Modify config.toml with your details.
 Enable or disable of sections can also be done there.
+- Test by running `hugo serve -D` command from the root folder.

 ## Hosting